f-vicente/us3000-synology/Readme.md

 ## 📝 License

-This project is provided as-is for personal use with Synology NAS systems.
+This project is provided as-is for personal use.

 ## References
   - https://nascompares.com/answer/how-to-make-the-ugreen-us3000-nas-ups-work-on-a-terramaster-f4-424-pro/